privacybydesign/irma-documentation/yivi-docs/docs/sdjwtvc-issuance.md

 })
 ```

-Credentials in the issuance request that don't specify the `sdJwtBatchSize` field will not get an SD-JWT issued.
+Credentials in the issuance request that don't specify the `sdJwtBatchSize` field will not have an SD-JWT issued.
-Older Yivi apps and IRMA servers will ignore the whole SD-JWT issuance system and still work with Idemix only.
+Older Yivi apps and IRMA servers will ignore the entire SD-JWT issuance system and still work with Idemix only.

+## Related documentation

+For more information on related topics, see:

+- [Issuer guide](issuer.md) - General guide for becoming a Yivi issuer
+- [Session requests](session-requests.md) - Detailed documentation on IRMA session requests
+- [IRMA schemes](schemes.md) - Information about IRMA schemes and issuer registration
+- [IRMA server](irma-server.md) - Documentation on configuring and running the IRMA server